ShadowStrike-Labs/ShadowStrike/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting anything.

 > ShadowStrike is not actively accepting external code contributions during the alpha phase.
 Contribution guidelines will be published when the project reaches beta.
+Issues and discussions are welcome.

 ---